 What do you do within 30 seconds of waiting in line?

-When we deny how we feel, the emotions get stuck in the body and come back to haunt us later on, usually with greater intensity.
+When we deny how we feel, the emotions get stuck in our body and come back to haunt us later on, often with greater intensity.

 4. Positive Self Talk (Reframing)

 Positive self-talk (reframing or cognitive reappraisal) is necessary if only to counterbalance the mostly negative monologues that likely goes on inside your mind every day.

 Humans have a natural tendency towards negative self-talk.
 We may hear a small voice inside our head saying things like: “You’ve messed up again!”
 “You’re stupid, a loser, a fake.”
 “You can’t do anything right.”
 You’re not smart enough, strong enough, pretty enough, _____ enough.”

 If we listen to it, this voice can bring us down.
 But we don’t have to let it hold us back.
 When the voice tells you something that brings you down, respond the negative voice.
 Positive self-talk is an important tool to use as part of a robust emotional self-regulation strategy.

 What information is the voice missing?
 Chances are that there’s a lot that the self-critical voice didn’t consider.
 Poke holes in the criticizer’s judgment.
 Weaken it using counter-arguments.

 Another way to use positive self-talk is to be self-compassionate.
 Research suggests that using your own first name when talking to yourself is very efficient to decrease feelings of distress.

 When feeling sad saying to yourself “Jack, what happened was really hard for you.
 It IS sad ” might actually help you feel better and emotionally regulate strong emotions.